doheide/bitis/README.md

 Enumerated types are defined on the top level of a bitis definition file.
 The format is
 ```
 enum ENUM_NAME(Y) {
-  E1, E2, ...
+  E1, *E2, ...
 };
 ```
 where ENUM_NAME denotes the name of the enum type and E1, E2, ... the set of named elements.
 The value is encoded as dynamic integer with u32 packed into chuncks of Y bits.
+The default element of an Enum must be marked with a star in front of the value.
-Emums can be used in messages like any other type.
+Enums can be used in messages like any other type.

 Example:
 ```
 enum SENSOR_SOURCE(3) {
-  TEMPERATUR_SENSOR, MOVEMENT_SENSOR, PRESSURE_SENSOR
+  TEMPERATUR_SENSOR, MOVEMENT_SENSOR, *PRESSURE_SENSOR
 };
 ```